 The reality is that it isn’t even just the general threats that companies need to protect themselves against.
 Small businesses represent a sweet spot for hackers in that they may be growing rapidly, accumulating customer data and cash, with security that hasn’t quite had chance to catch up.

 Larger companies typically have more sophisticated cyber protection, but not even they are immune to hackers, as the eBay story shows.
 Turning such an instinctive negative reaction around can be tough – you may need a specialist PR firm to help rebuild your reputation, and perhaps even setting aside costs to set up a contact point for affected customers.

 If you have a cyber insurance policy, it may cover these costs as well as forensic IT investigations into what went wrong and what data has been put at risk, but these only help clear up after the event.
 It’s obviously best to put in place preventative measures.
-The government’s recent Cyber Streetwise initiative – aimed at SMEs – has some excellent resources for protecting your business online.
+The government’s recent Cyber Streetwise initiative (external link) – aimed at SMEs – has some excellent resources for protecting your business online.

 As for me, I’m never going to feel completely comfortable that my once-perfect email account is secure and isn’t compromised in some way.
 Fingers crossed ‘paddy_ross_12345’ is still available.

 Click here for more information on Hiscox’s new cyber and data insurance product

 Read Head of Technology and Data Risks Matthew Webb’s analysis of the cost to small businesses of a cyber attack.